kubesphere/website/content/en/blogs/transform-traditional-applications-into-microservices.md

 ## Summary

-We can successfully refactor the application into microservices by performing the previous steps.
-As the refactoring process is tedious, the KubeSphere team will continuously optimize this feature to make refactoring easier.
+We can successfully transform the application into microservices by performing the previous steps.
+As the transformation process is tedious, the KubeSphere team will continuously optimize this feature to make transformation easier.